 All these expectations have an effect on the elements of customer success your reps are expected to handle.

 Spend the time to figure this out before you start the hiring process.
 If you look only for CSMs with sales backgrounds, you’ll regret it if you later decide that CSMs need to be able to handle support requests.

-There’s no correct definition of the role.
+A customer success manager is mainly responsible for driving success for your clients & enabling better CX.
+The specifics of that role and their responsibilities beyond the definition vary from business to business.
 Whatever works for your company is the best choice.
 But you need to know what the role is before you start hiring for it.